arielb0/scull_suite_backend/README.md

 ## Description

-Scull Suite Backend is a project that show programming skills developing applications that reside on server and exposes an Representational State Transfer (REST) Application Programming Interface (API) interface.
+Scull Suite Backend is a project that show programming skills developing applications that reside on server and exposes an REST API.

 ## Applications